 Remember that your doctor has prescribed this medication because he or she has judged the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Although unlikely, when ketoconazole is used at high doses, it may cause an adrenal gland problem (adrenal insufficiency), a decrease in testosterone levels, and a decrease in sperm production.
+Ketoconazole can also worsen existing adrenal gland function problems (See also Precautions section).
+The adrenal gland problem may make it more difficult for your body to respond to physical stress.
+Therefore, before having surgery or emergency treatment, or if you get a serious illness/injury, tell your doctor or dentist that you are using this medication.
+Your doctor may order a blood test to monitor your adrenal gland function while you are taking ketoconazole.
 These effects usually go away after ketoconazole treatment is stopped.
-Tell your doctor immediately if any of these unlikely but serious side effects occur: unusual tiredness, weakness, dizziness upon standing, persistent nausea/vomiting, diarrhea, stomach pain, loss of appetite, weight loss, decreased sexual interest or ability, enlarged/tender breasts in men.
+Tell your doctor right away if you have any serious side effects, including: unusual tiredness, weakness, dizziness upon standing, diarrhea, weight loss, menstrual period changes, decreased sexual interest or ability, enlarged/tender breasts in men.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the Nizoral (ketoconazole) Side Effects Center for a complete guide to possible side effects